 Ljubljana has to be one of the best cities to visit in spring.
 Being a compact city, everything is within walking distance, or at the most, a short bike ride away, so it’s ideal to walk around in the sunshine.
 Even though it is a small city, it has a lot of things to do and to keep you entertained, and you can easily pack a lot in during a couple of days in Ljubljana.

 The Ljubljanica River is at the heart of the Old Town, where most of the action happens in the city.
 Have a stroll along the river, visit any of the many quaint and historical squares or visit the Central Market to see Ljubljana come to life.
 And of course, let’s not forget about Ljubljana Castle, perched on top of the hill in the middle of the city, keeping an eye on it.
 You can either walk up to it or take the funicular.
 Another great thing to do is a bike tour, or just hiring a bike for a few hours.
-With the Old Town fully pedestrianized, it’s a joy to explore it on two wheels.
+With the Old Town fully pedestrianised, it’s a joy to explore it on two wheels.

-And one thing you can only do in spring in Ljubljana, is to visit the ‘blue rain’ or wisteria that grown on the bottleneck next to Pod Tranča, after crossing Cobblers Bridge towards the Castle.
+One thing you can only do in spring in Ljubljana, is to visit the ‘blue rain’ or wisteria that grown on the bottleneck next to Pod Tranča, after crossing Cobblers Bridge towards the Castle.
 Go and see its violet flowers and light green leaves glistening in the sun.

 Follow Teresa on Instagram